RajanSandha/auto_blog/_posts/2025-05-30-wes-andersons-first-10-films-get-4k-restoration-in.md

 *   **Upscale Resolution:** Enhance the resolution of lower-quality footage to 4K or even higher.
 *   **Colorize Black and White Films:** Add color to black and white films with surprising accuracy.

 These technologies are helping to breathe new life into classic films, making them more accessible and enjoyable for modern audiences.
-[Explore AI film restoration techniques](URL - AI film restoration).

 ## Pre-Order and Availability

 The Wes Anderson Archive is available for pre-order now from the Criterion Collection and is scheduled for release on September 30th.
 This is a limited edition set, so fans are encouraged to pre-order to secure their copy.
-[Pre-order the Wes Anderson Archive](URL - Criterion Collection Wes Anderson Archive).

 ## Conclusion: A Technological and Artistic Achievement